 - Medications.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen may be prescribed for pain and inflammation.

 - Grooming.
-Corns and calluses can be trimmed here in our clinic.
+Calluses and corns can be trimmed here in our clinic.
 There are ways avoid the risk of cuts and infection during grooming.

 - Appropriate footwear.
 We recommend comfortable shoes with a deep, roomy toe box and heels no higher than two inches.